Deakin University and Gordon TAFE partnership

-Teaching staff at Deakin University and The Gordon gained funding under the federal government Higher Education Participation and Partnerships Program for a project to improve access for low SES students in an undergraduate course and support their retention and completion.
+Teaching staff at Deakin University and The Gordon TAFE gained funding under the federal government's Higher Education Participation and Partnerships Programme (HEPPP) for a project to improve access for low SES students in an undergraduate course and support their retention and completion.

-The project combined research, direct work with students and collaboration between staff across the two institutions in Geelong, Victoria.
-It was focused on strengthening and streamlining the pathway from the Diploma of Community Services/Welfare Work at The Gordon to the Bachelor of Social Work at Deakin University.
+The project combined research, direct work with students, and collaboration between staff across the two institutions in Geelong, Victoria.
+It was focused on strengthening and streamlining the pathway from the Diploma of Community Services Work at The Gordon TAFE to the Bachelor of Social Work at Deakin University.

 Students have been taking the pathway from Diploma to Degree for many years, encouraged and facilitated by teaching staff who have supported students to apply for the Social Work course and negotiated advanced standing (credit for prior learning).